upsidedownlabs/Chords-Python/README.md

 #### EEG

-- `python ffteeg.py`: Enable a GUI with real-time EEG data with its FFT.
+- `python ffteeg.py`: Enable a GUI with real-time EEG data with its FFT and band powers.

 #### Keystroke